jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 armed with a list of logical fallacies, a calendar of lunar eclipses, and your old GCSE triple science certificates.
-But I've tried that, and it doesn't work.
+But I've tried all that, and it doesn't work!
 My post today is not intended to be "reasons Flat Earth is false".
 Such posts are easy, and plentiful.
 This post is just a field study;